The 7 best AI documentation assistants I tested in 2026

 • Plays well with others: Does it connect to the tools you already use?
 The best assistants plug into your help desks, wikis, and chat apps without forcing you to change how you work.

 • Actually useful answers: Does the AI give you specific, helpful answers, or just generic nonsense?
-The aim is to get context-aware information that understands your business.
+The aim is to get context-aware information from a real AI agent that understands your business.

 • You're in control: Can you tweak it to fit your needs?
 I prioritized tools that let you define the AI's tone, control its knowledge sources, and customize what it does.